CTS Webinar: Updating the Minnesota Stormwater Inspection and Maintenance Resource Guide

 About the Event

-The webinar is being held in conjunction with a joint meeting of CTS's Transportation Infrastructure Council and Environment and Energy in Transportation Council.
+The webinar was held in conjunction with a joint meeting of CTS's Transportation Infrastructure Council and Environment and Energy in Transportation Council.

 Speaker